-Tim enjoys collecting photography, golf, playing the piano and singing and speaks fluent French and good conversational Spanish.
+Tim enjoys collecting and taking photos, golf, running, playing the piano and singing, reading and cooking and speaks fluent French and good conversational Spanish.
 He holds a BA from Durham University in Modern Languages and a Masters (with distinction) from the London School of Economics in European Studies.
 In 1993 he was a European Union fellow on the Paris-based Journalists in Europe programme.
 In 2001 he passed the notoriously difficult Master of Wine examination at the first attempt, winning the Robert Mondavi Award for the best set of theory papers.
 He is a Caballero del Vino, a Chevalier du Tastevin and a member of the Ordre du Bontemps in Bordeaux and the Cofradia de Rioja.